yags/yags/README.md

-# Yags
+# YAGS

-Yags is a [GAP](http://gap-system.org/) package for working with graphs (in the sense of graph theory).
+YAGS is a [GAP](http://gap-system.org/) package for working with graphs (in the sense of graph theory).
 It is intended to be an alternative to [GRAPE](http://gap-system.org/Packages/grape.html).

-# Obtaining Yags
+# Obtaining YAGS

-Yags can be obtained from [its page](https://github.com/yags/main) at Github.
+YAGS can be obtained from [its page](https://github.com/yags/yags) at GitHub.

 # Installation

-To try Yags, you can first install it from git at a local directory.
-In a terminal, move to the directory `~/gaplocal`, then get the Yags files:
+To try YAGS, you can first install it from git at a local directory.
+In a terminal, move to the directory `~/gaplocal`, then get the YAGS files:

-    git clone http://github.com/yags/main.git pkg/yags
+    git clone http://github.com/yags/yags.git pkg/yags

 and then start `gap` with

     gap -r -l ";~/gaplocal"

-The option `-r` makes `gap` not to read your initialization files, which might conflict with Yags current function names, especially if you load GRAPE.
-After GAP starts, you should be able to load Yags:
+The option `-r` makes `gap` not to read your initialization files, which might conflict with YAGS current function names, especially if you load GRAPE.
+After GAP starts, you should be able to load YAGS:

     gap> RequirePackage("yags");